anthillsocial/GIT-coding-for-the-arts/resources/p5template/README.md

 # Template: p5.js

 This is a template for a basic p5.js sketch.
+This is an *offline* sketch which will work without will work without na internet connection.

 ### ← README.md